cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 Desinging realistic and practical tasks is a challenging issue in the design of informatoin visualization evaluation.
 A need for the development of task-feature taxonomies is also needed.
 This development is contingent on the an understanding of how users utilize visualozation capabilities.

+##Challenges of evaluation

+Plaisant (2004) points out the challenges in evaluating information visualization.
+The critiques are mainly intented on improving the measurement and communication of the utility of new tools developed by researchers.

+###Matching tools with real problems
+Utility of a tool needs to be demonstrated in a real setting.

+###Improving user testing

+Many empirical evaluations use simple tasks without capturing the full range of lengthy and complex tasks a user might need to perform.
+Tasks like ranking, clustering, or categorizing are often left out.
+Many evaluations do not report results per task, instead focusing on performance as a whole.
+Data and tasks are often selected via ad-hoc process.
+A development of task taxonomies would aid in the reuse of user studies.

 #Sources

+Chin, D. N., & Crosby, M. E. (2002).
+Introduction to the special issue on empirical evaluation of user models and user modeling systems.
+User Modeling and User-Adapted Interaction, 12(2), 105-109.

 Cleveland, W. S., & McGill, R. (1984).
 Graphical perception: Theory, experimentation, and application to the development of graphical methods.
 Journal of the American statistical association, 79(387), 531-554.